 Most business owners have heard of benefit plan audits, but many are unsure what these audits entail or even whether their company is required to have one.
 While the regulations surrounding benefit plans and related audits are complex, it is a relatively straightforward matter to determine your responsibilities under the law.
 Here’s what you need to know, in a nutshell.

 Credits related to higher education are some of Americans’ favorite tools for saving money on taxes.
 These benefits are relatively easy to claim, but the multiple IRS programs can create confusion for taxpayers.
 There are two separate routes to obtaining tax benefits surrounding educational expenses incurred by taxpayers or their dependents, and each has different qualifications and benefits.

 The IRS can process e-file returns faster and with fewer errors than non-electronic options.
 This means quicker refunds and less contact with the IRS.
 Who doesn’t like that?
 IRS e-file provides proof of receipt within 24-48 hours of sending the tax return to the IRS.
 Individual and business clients can e-file a balance due return and schedule an electronic funds transfer (EFT) from their account for any date.

 Tax season is here, baseball training is in full swing, hockey season is moving along, and March Madness is upon us.
 To me, this means our Halt, Buzas and Powell Spring Non-profit symposium is around the corner.

 Read More »

-Contribute to 529 plans, it’s never too early or too late to start putting money away for a child’s college education.
-It will be here sooner than you think and likely more expensive than you were planning on!
-529 contributions are not limited just to parents; this is for grandparents, aunts, uncles or anyone with interest in helping provide the means necessary for a child’s higher education.
+Contribute to 529 plans–it’s never too early or too late to start putting money away for a child’s college education.
+The education days will be here sooner than you think and likely more expensive than you were planning on!
+529 contributions are not limited to parents; this is for grandparents, aunts, uncles or anyone with interest in helping provide the means necessary for a child’s higher education.